radavis/java-spring-albums-api/README.md

 # albums app

-CRUD Albums with Spring Boot and MySQL.
+~CRUD~ Create and Read a list of Albums with Spring Boot and MySQL.

 Inspired by the [Spring MySQL getting started guide](https://spring.io/guides/gs/accessing-data-mysql/).